 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 The 12 Coolest Boutique Hotels in Portland, OR

-Located on the East Side of Portland near hip music venues and funky bars is a hotel that’s just about as “Portland” as you can get – Jupiter Hotel.
-It was once a two-story motor lodge but was renovated in 2004 and the parking lot turned into courtyard space which is perfect for hanging out and meeting new people.
+Located on the East Side of Portland near hip music venues and funky bars is a hotel that’s just about as uniquely “Portland” as you can get – the Jupiter Hotel.
+It was once a two-story motor lodge but was renovated in 2004 and the parking lot turned into a courtyard space that is perfect for hanging out and meeting new people.

 Many of the 81 rooms are on the smaller side but are totally unique with colorful murals on the walls, chalkboard doors, and shag pillows.

 Often referred to as a “party hotel” due to its close proximity to Doug Fir, a popular music venue and bar, it’s probably not recommended if you are looking for a relaxing hotel experience.
 But if you want to see a show and hang out with new friends until the wee hours of the morning, it’s one of the coolest places to stay in Portland.

 Want to get more shut-eye?
 Then be sure to request a “quiet room” on the backside of the Jupiter Hotel.